pseudoregalia-modding/pseudoregalia-archipelago/AP_Randomizer/apworld/docs/setup_en.md

   read the [Compatibility with Other Mods](#compatibility-with-other-mods) section below.
 * If you are playing on Steam Deck or Linux, use the next section instead.

+After installing, you can configure your client using the [client settings](#client-customization).

 Installation steps:

 1. Make a copy of the Pseudoregalia game folder: